Will They Respond?

 12/14/02…This was the first I received about the current President’s lack of response to seniors wanting greetings.
 Since then, I’ve heard from dozens of ignored citizens.
 Only in the last two months, has the White House been granting cards again.
 Frank Kaiser, October 5, 2003.

-Hi, my name is frank duval and several months ago I read in your suddenly senior information column about living presidents retired and presiding congratulating senior citizens on their eightieth birthday.
-I sent my wifes info to all of them and a note to our governor pataki.
+Hi, my name is Frank Duval and several months ago I read in your suddenly senior information column about living presidents retired and presiding congratulating senior citizens on their eightieth birthday.
+I sent my wife’s info to all of them and a note to our governor Pataki.
 About 2 weeks back my wife received congratulations from presidents Carter and Ford and a very nice letter from gov. Pataki.
-Have heard nothing from the pres.
+I have heard nothing from the pres.
 Bushes, Ronald Reagan nor Clinton.
-After the first letters arrived, I explained the presidential policly to her and see her disappoint every day that the expected letters do not arrive.
+After the first letters arrived, I explained the presidential policy to her and see her disappoint every day that the expected letters do not arrive.

 I thought you should be informed in order that you might pass the information on in your column that circumstances might negate reception of some of the birthday congratulations.

 I had found part of this service as early as 1979 when I began having cards from the then-current President sent to my over-80 grandmother.
 In 2003 I found your website and wrote for cards from all the living Presidents for my father’s 80th birthday in January, which was just after they announced that former President Reagan’s health had worsened significantly and his Alzheimer’s had robbed him of recognition of anyone, and at that point I guess his staff discontinued the practice altogether, because his was the only one that wasn’t received.
 Dad was thrilled.
 Thanks for having this information available for us.
 By the way, I always include the recipient’s full birthdate AND birthplace in case there might be any doubt as to the validity of the request, and I have never failed to get a response.